Newsletter

 Another group of about 2,200 Marines, the 11th Marine Expeditionary Unit (MEU), departed from San Diego aboard the amphibious assault ship USS Boxer on March 18, about three weeks ahead of schedule, according to multiple reports.
 It will arrive in the CENTCOM region in a few weeks.

 The two Marine units will supplement the 50,000 U.S. troops already in the region and bolster U.S. President Donald Trump’s ability to put boots on the ground.
-One scenario is to land troops along the shoreline along the Strait of Hormuz to secure that key oil supply chokepoint.
+One scenario is to land troops along the shoreline of the Strait of Hormuz to secure that key oil supply chokepoint.

 Despite accelerating the Marine deployments, Trump told a reporter last Thursday at the White House, “I’m not putting troops anywhere.
 If I were, I certainly wouldn’t tell you.”